 Includes all materials including aluminium and processing chemicals, as well as a detailed handbook (information includes materials required, chemicals, recipes, techniques, troubleshooting, suppliers etc. Access to a suitable 4x5” camera can be arranged if required.
 You may want to bring along some interesting props to photograph.
 Remember that anything with text will show backwards on the Tintype though :)

 These workshops are run for very small groups (max 4).
 We'd love to share the joy and thrill of making unique tintype images...

-OPTIC NERVE is a program of photography-related presentations, discussions and professional development sessions - the program changes each month and includes things like photographer talks, sharing skills and ideas, discussing issues, and generally hanging out.
+OPTIC NERVE is a program of photography-related presentations, discussions and professional development sessions - the program changes each month and includes things like photographer talks, sharing skills and ideas, discussing issues, and generally hanging out (BYO Drinks).
 It's a very casual and informal hang-out session at the studio.